OtenVsPututuy/DockSploit-By-N3DD-L1NX/README.md

 💾 Dump all MySQL databases if the container is running a MySQL service

-💬 Simulated progress bars and slow-typing output for aesthetic terminal UX

-🎭 Rotating ASCII art banners on every run

-🚪 Graceful exit and cleanup on Ctrl+C or quit

 🔒 Does not require installing on target — all remote via Docker API

 📚 What Makes This Vulnerability Dangerous?